arisal2/fluffy-octo-system/README.md

 docker-compose run web bundle exec rake db:seed
 ```

-Command to start the container only:
+Command to start the container:
 ```
 docker-compose up
 ```
-Command to stop the container only:
+Command to stop the container:
 ```
-docker-compose up
+docker-compose stop
 ```
-Command to remove the container only:
+Command to remove the container:
 ```
 docker-compose down
 ```